3LawsRobotics/3laws/docs/sources/user_guide/configuration/supervisor.rst

 .. image:: ../../data/supervisor_general_parameters.png
    :width: 800px

-* **Parameters > Activate**: This checkbox controls whether the run-time assurance intercepts and modifies commands from the planner/trajectory generator and forwards modified versions to the vehicle.
+* **Parameters > Enabled**: This checkbox controls whether the run-time assurance intercepts and modifies commands from the planner/trajectory generator and forwards modified versions to the vehicle.
 The Run-time Assurance Module will only modify the outputs if the option is activated.
 If it is not activated, the unmodified "desired control input" will be transmitted on the designated "Computed safe control" message.
 Additionally, when activated the Run-time Assurance Module passes the unmodified desired input through to the platform except when a corrective action is needed.

 .. _config_sup_collision_distance: